Conexiotechnologies/nrf9151-batteryless-cellular-iot/README.md

 ## Have Questions?

 > [!NOTE]
-> This repository serves as a reference template for building battery-free cellular IoT systems using Conexio hardware.
+> This repository serves as a reference template for building battery-free cellular IoT systems using Conexio hardware as a proof-of-concept.
 The codebase is actively being developed and is intended to serve as a starting point for your own application-specific implementation.
 It may not be production-ready and is expected to evolve as features are added and optimized.